 “So far I’ve always kept my diet secret but now I might as well tell everyone what it is.
 Lots of grapefruit throughout the day and plenty of virile young men at night.” – Angie Dickinson

 We know grapefruit is helpful for weight loss.
-Grapefruits are also full of pectin, nutrients, are low in calories and contain no saturated fats or cholesterol.
+Grapefruits are also full of pectin, nutrients, and are low in calories and contain no saturated fats or cholesterol.
 On top of all those wonderful elements, they have many health benefits.

-- Red Grapefruit Lowers Cholesterol & Fights Heart Disease.
 One red grapefruit a day can help keep heart disease away, according to a study by Israeli researchers in 2006.
 A major risk factor for heart disease is high blood cholesterol.
 In the study, the patients consuming one grapefruit per day significantly reduced cholesterol compared to a control group of patients that did not.
 The researchers say it may be because grapefruit has a high level of antioxidants.

-- Helps Reduce Lung Cancer Risk
+Helps Reduce Lung Cancer Risk

 White grapefruit contains a high amount of the flavonoid, naringin, which inhibits the activation of a cancer-causing enzyme.
 Pink grapefruit has some too, along with the antioxidant lycopene.

-- Inhibits Colon Cancer:
+Inhibits Colon Cancer

-Limonin, grapefruit pulp powder and the flavonoid naringin, were examined in a study in relation to colon cancer cells.
+Limonin, grapefruit pulp powder, and the flavonoid naringin, were examined in a study in relation to colon cancer cells.
 The scientists concluded that eating grapefruit may help to suppress the development of colon cancer.

-- Helps Repair Prostate Cancer
+Helps Repair Prostate Cancer

 A study has shown that the citrus flavonoid naringenin stimulates DNA repair in prostate cancer cells.

-- Flushes Heavy Metal
+Flushes Heavy Metal

-Grapefruit is full of pectin which binds to heavy metals, flushing them out in the digestive process.
+It is full of pectin which binds to heavy metals, flushing them out in the digestive process.
 A study was performed with hospitalized children between the ages of 5 and 12 years who had high blood serum levels of lead.
 They were given three dosages of citrus pectin per day for 28 days.
 The scientists found that there was a dramatic decrease in blood serum levels of lead as a result.